Coolomina/paraulins/README.md

 ## Features

 - Select between your two daughters
-- Manage words for each child with audio recordings by year
+- Manage words for each child with audio recordings by **month and year**
 - **Browser-based recording**: Record directly in your browser with microphone access
 - **File upload option**: Upload pre-recorded audio files
 - Attach images to words for easy recognition
-- Play audio recordings organized by year
+- Play audio recordings organized chronologically
 - File-based storage (no database required)

 ### Recording Options